-This SCAN-test Method describes the procedure to be adopted when using an IGT-type printability tester to prepare prints on newsprint.
-Other papers and boards are dealt with separately in SCAN-P 86.
-A parallel method (SCAN-P 79) describes the procedure to be adopted when a Prüfbau-type printability tester is used to prepare prints on newsprint.
+This SCAN-test Method describes the procedure to be adopted when using an IGT-type printability tester to prepare prints on papers and boards with the exception of newsprint which is dealt with separately in SCAN-P 87.
+A parallel method (SCAN-P 78) describes the procedure to be adopted when a Prüfbau-type printability tester is used.

-Test prints prepared in accordance with SCAN-P 87 can be evaluated according to SCAN-P 36.
+Test prints prepared in accordance with SCAN-P 86 can be evaluated according to SCAN-P 36.